iKagami123/mcp-snippets/Fix-lag-when-join-server/Change.md

-ServerAddress.fromString(serverData.serverIP);; in the thread because there is a lag when processing it
+ServerAddress.fromString(serverData.serverIP); in the thread because there is a lag when processing it

 I have created two separate methods for connecting locally and connecting to a server.